This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Day Trip from Queenstown to Glenorchy

 A day trip to Glenorchy is one of the best tours in Queenstown!
 I have personally visited Glenorchy around 10 times and honestly never get sick of the stunning views!

-There are two tours in particular we recommend if you are feeling a little bit thirsty…
+There are two Queenstown tours in particular we recommend if you are feeling a little bit thirsty…

-Dan and I love the Wine Sampler tour by Altitude Tours.
-The tour mixes the perfect amount of wine sampling, wine knowledge, as well as seeing some of the gorgeous Gibbston Valley outside of Queenstown.
-Their tour vans are very luxurious and guide super helpful, friendly and knowledgeable.
+Dan and I love this Wine Sampler tour by Altitude Tours.
+The tour mixes the perfect amount of wine sampling and wine knowledge, as well as seeing some of the gorgeous Gibbston Valley outside of Queenstown.
+Their tour vans are very luxurious and the was guide super helpful, friendly, and knowledgeable.
 We highly recommend these guys!

 6. Beer Tasting tour